Raijin876/mlops-lab/mlops-lab1-instruction/code-quality/README.md

 isort preprocessing.py
 ```

-Review the updated imports in `preprocessing.py` and fix if needed.
+**What it does:**
+isort organizes your `import` statements automatically:

+* Groups standard library, third-party, and local imports.
+* Removes duplicates.
+* Keeps everything alphabetically sorted.

+> Tip: Keeping imports clean avoids confusion when multiple developers work on the same project.

 ---

 ###  3. Lint Code with **Flake8**

 ```bash
 flake8 preprocessing.py
 ```

-Review linting errors or warnings and fix them accordingly.
+**What it does:**
+Flake8 analyzes your Python file and reports:

+* Syntax errors
+* Unused variables or imports
+* Lines that are too long
+* Poor naming conventions

+> Tip: Read the warnings carefully — they often reveal bugs or bad practices early.

 ---

-## Run Code Quality Checks Using **Pre-commit**
+##  Run Code Quality Checks Automatically with **Pre-commit**

-The `.pre-commit-config.yaml` file defines repositories and hooks for automated checks.
-To manually or automatically run these hooks, follow the steps below.
+Manual checks are useful, but MLOps encourages **automation**.
+That’s where **Pre-commit** comes in: it ensures your code is clean **before every commit**.

 ---

-### Step 1 – Move to the Project Root
+### Step 1 — Move to the Project Root

 ```bash
 cd mlops-lab